SSDucks/Duckkeyboards/README.md

 # Duckkeyboards
-A website to seel kayboards
+A website to sell kayboards